Weekly Goal Review Process: 25-Minute Reset

 Signal without noise

-Weekly sits in the sweet spot.
-It is frequent enough to catch drift before it becomes permanent and infrequent enough to let patterns emerge – one week of data is noise, four weeks is a pattern.
-It aligns with natural work and school rhythms, making it an anchor point in most people’s lives.
+A weekly cadence sits in the sweet spot.
+A weekly review is frequent enough to catch drift before it becomes permanent and infrequent enough to let patterns emerge, because one week of data is noise while four weeks is a trend.
+It also aligns with natural work and school rhythms, which makes it an easy anchor point in most people’s lives.

-Research in cognitive psychology shows that working memory has significant limits – classic estimates from psychologist George Miller suggest 5-9 items [3], while more recent research by Nelson Cowan indicates the practical limit may be closer to 4 chunks [7].
+Research in cognitive psychology shows that working memory has hard limits.
+Classic estimates from psychologist George Miller suggest 5 to 9 items [3], while more recent work by Nelson Cowan puts the practical limit closer to 4 chunks [7].
 Once you exceed that capacity, priorities become fuzzy.
-This is why a structured weekly review works – it forces you to reduce what is floating in your head to what actually matters.
-As psychologist Benjamin Harkin and colleagues found in their 2016 meta-analysis of 138 studies, more frequent progress monitoring is significantly associated with greater goal attainment [2].
-Frequency mattered more than the specific method.
+That is why a structured weekly review helps so much.
+It forces you to reduce what is floating in your head to what actually matters.
+As psychologist Benjamin Harkin and colleagues found in their 2016 meta-analysis of 138 studies, interventions that increased how often people monitored their progress significantly promoted goal attainment, with the change in monitoring frequency mediating that effect [2].

 How does the 5-Point Compass compare to other weekly review systems?

 The GTD (Getting Things Done) weekly review, developed by David Allen [5], is the most widely known system.
-It processes all inboxes and updates project lists, often taking 60-90 minutes.
-The Bullet Journal monthly migration, created by Ryder Carroll, reviews tasks monthly and migrates unfinished items forward – but monthly cadence misses the weekly feedback loop Harkin’s meta-analysis found most effective [2].
-The 5-Point Compass Review is a faster alternative that focuses specifically on goal progress and forward planning rather than inbox processing, keeping the session under 25 minutes.
+It processes all inboxes and updates project lists, often taking 60 to 90 minutes for a full pass as Allen describes it [5].
+The Bullet Journal monthly migration, created by Ryder Carroll, reviews tasks monthly and migrates unfinished items forward, but its monthly cadence catches drift less often than a weekly loop does [2].
+The 5-Point Compass Review is the faster alternative we teach at Goals and Progress.
+It focuses only on goal progress and forward planning rather than inbox processing, which is what keeps the session under 25 minutes.

 What is the 5-Point Compass Review for weekly goal evaluation?